sbinet/fubsy/doc/guide/example-c.rst

     and ``cc`` is a Unix convention

   * it won't scale: for a 3-file project, it's no big deal to recompile the world on every change.
-But if ``headers`` contains 250 header files and ``source`` 300 source files, every rebuild will recompile all of those files.
+But if you have 300 source files, then this build script will cause Fubsy to recompile all of them every time you change one of them.
+Not good.
 You want an *incremental build*, where Fubsy rebuilds the bare minimum based on your actual source dependencies and which files have changed.

 Incidentally, this build script isn't really *wrong*, as long as you only care about building on Unix.
 It will do the job, and it